Sarah Wijnants: International career

 Wijnants played her first game with the Flames U15 on 26 March 2014 against the Netherlands.
 The game was lost 0–6.
 The same year, she played for the Flames U16 and U17.
 She made her first cap for the U16 on a tournament in Magglingen, Switzerland against Croatia.
 The game was won 0–4.
 Her last game for the U16 was on 7 May 2015 against Norway in Castro Verde, Portugal.

 On 6 October 2014 she made her first cap with the U17 in a 3–0 victory against Latvia on which she scored the opening goal.
 This was the first goal as an international.
 She played in total 14 games and was able to score 3 goals.
 She played her last game for the U17 on 29 March 2015 against England, the game was lost 2–0.
 In 2016 she made her first cap for the U19 in a match against Ireland and won with 2–1.
 The friendly game was played in Tubize, Belgium on 19 September.

 Wijnants made her first senior appearance in a friendly match against France in Clairefontaine on 19 January.
 She played 10 minutes and the game ended with a 1–2 victory.
 The Red Flames where invited to participate on the Cyprus Cup.
 Wijnants didn't made it to the selection at first but because of the injury of Laura de Neve she was called up in extremis for the selection.

+Belgium's first appearance at the Women's European Championships, their group stage exit at Euro 2017, came too early for Wijnants, but she was selected for the Red Flames' subsequent run to the quarter-finals at Euro 2022, where she did not score but did help Belgium out of their group for the first time ever.

+In their second appearance at the continental finals, the Red Flames finished second in Group D behind group favourites France, against whom they conceded a narrow defeat (1–2), but ahead of Iceland with a 1-1 draw and Italy, who they edged out 1-0.
+Belgium lost 1-0 to Sweden in the quarter-finals.

+At the start of 2022, Wijnants helped Belgium win the Pinatar Cup in Spain for the first time, beating Russia 7-6 on penalties in the final after a 0-0 draw.
+Wijnants scored Belgium's first successful penalty in the series, after the first had been missed by Davina Philtjens.

+She went on to contribute to Belgium's successful qualification for UEFA Women's Euro 2025 via the play-offs.
+Wijnants played in the group stages and in the play-off semi-final against Greece, but missed the victory over Ukraine in the play-off final on 3 December 2024.

+On 11 June 2025, Wijnants was called up to the Belgium squad for the UEFA Women's Euro 2025.